 For instance, here at Maxicus, we managed to move over 600 agents to work remotely for our clients with Leap.
 This WFH, Virtual Call Center tool has enabled our agents to work as seamlessly as they did at our delivery centers.
 With regular monitoring and quality checks for data security, our clients have experienced no hiccups in their outsourced business processes.

-The current crisis has turned the idea of localized workforces around.
 Companies traditionally always wanted their outsourcing partner’s office at a stone’s throw from their HQ.
 That is now changing.
 Businesses are now strategizing to create a Distributed Workforce Structure and set up their outsourcing centers remotely and in Tier-2 or Tier-3 cities to de-risk and plan contingencies.

 But, to make it a success, everything from hiring to onboarding to training and operations management needs to be digitally transformed.